jamescallumyoung/dotfiles/README.md

 The guide below outlines some manual steps that need to be done, followed by a `setup.sh` script that finishes the process.

-The guide is suitable for setting up a new macOS device.
-Linux and Windows are not supported.
+Note: This guide was created to set up a new macOS device.
+Linux and Windows are still experimental.

-### Install Homebrew
+### Install Package Managers

+Which package manager you need is up to you.
+For macOS, Homebrew is recommended.
+For Debian-based Linux, APT, Flatpak, and Snap can all be used together.
+Homebrew can also be used on Linux.

+To proceed, you need to have every package manager you want to use installed.

+#### Homebrew

 We use Homebrew to install packages on macOS.
 Install it using the install script: